ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 Finally, the TEEP Agent responds to the TEEP/HTTP Client as in {{request-ta}}.
-Specifically, the TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+Specifically, the TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message and TAM URI to send it to.
 The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the TEEP/HTTP Client, depending on the TEEP Agent's configuration.
 If they differ, the TEEP/HTTP Client MUST use the TAM URI passed back.

 Processing then continues as in {{client-start}}.

-## Getting a TAM URI and message buffer back from a TEEP Agent {#send-msg}
+## Getting a TAM URI and message back from a TEEP Agent {#send-msg}

-When a TEEP Agent passes a TAM URI and optionally a message buffer to a TEEP/HTTP Client, the TEEP/HTTP Client MUST do the following, using the TEEP/HTTP Client's session state associated with its API call to the TEEP Agent.
+When a TEEP Agent passes a TAM URI and optionally a message to a TEEP/HTTP Client, the TEEP/HTTP Client MUST do the following, using the TEEP/HTTP Client's session state associated with its API call to the TEEP Agent.

-The TEEP/HTTP Client sends an HTTP POST request to the TAM URI with Accept and Content-Type header fields with the TEEP media type, and a body containing the TEEP message buffer (if any) provided by the TEEP Agent.
+The TEEP/HTTP Client sends an HTTP POST request to the TAM URI with Accept and Content-Type header fields with the TEEP media type, and a body containing the TEEP message (if any) provided by the TEEP Agent.
 The HTTP request is then associated with the TEEP/HTTP Client's session state.

 ## Receiving an HTTP response {#http-response}